1986ajitsingh/Trivia/Source/Trivia/README.md

 ![Trivia Game Flow](video/trivia_game_flow.gif "Trivia Game Flow")

 ## Getting Started
-It is recommended that you have the Prerequistes installed before following these steps.
+It is recommended that you have the Prerequisites installed before following these steps.
 ### 1. Clone and Install
 ```bash
 # Clone the repo